Nice course to play.

 Pros: 18 holes with Titan baskets and multiple pin placements and single rubber tees with tee signs.
 Nice elevation and terrain for disc golf.
 Navigation was decent.

 Cons: No basket position indication.
 Some weird course flow and long mostly uphill walks.
-Plays a bit close to some other park activities in a few places especially hole 16 which also just seems like a filler hole behind the pool and baseball field and not really park of the rest of the course.
+Plays a bit close to some other park activities in a few places especially hole 16 which seems more like a filler hole behind the pool and baseball field and not really park of the rest of the course.

 Great course !!